11th Expeditionary Combat Aviation Brigade: 2003 invasion of Iraq

-A one of these U.S. air operations, executed by Apaches from the 11th Aviation Group became a fiasco near Karbala, on March 25.
-The Republican Guard T-72s, APCs, ZSU-23-4 antiaircraft systems, along with infantrymen armed with AK-47s, aware of the U.S. Army plans, surprised the 34 helicopters with a barrage of PKM, NSV, 23 mm, and perhaps 125 mm tank fire.
+During the 2003 Attack on Karbala, of the Group's Apache operations, it ran into unexpected and heavy resistance.
+On March 25, the Republican Guard T-72s, APCs, ZSU-23-4 antiaircraft systems, along with infantrymen armed with AK-47s, aware of the U.S. Army plans, surprised the 34 helicopters with a barrage of PKM, NSV, 23 mm, and perhaps 125 mm tank fire.
 The route of the raiders was uncovered by the Republican Guard long before they could reach their intended objective.
-The large aerial strike was repulsed, and one Apache was shot down (according to Iraqi state TV, shot at by a peasant firing an AK-47, although it was likely hit by 23 mm rounds), and all the remainder damaged, some of them taken temporary out of service and at least two being written off.
+The helicopter strike was repulsed, and one Apache was shot down (according to Iraqi state TV, shot at by a peasant firing an AK-47, although it was likely hit by 23 mm rounds), and all the remainder damaged, some of them taken temporary out of service and at least two being written off.
 Only seven were still operational after the failed raid.
 The two crew members of the downed aircraft were captured by the Iraqis.

 The Group's leadership lived inside tents erected under old Hardened Aircraft Shelters, one of the turtle shell shaped structures was even converted into a lavish Cavalry dining Hall and Gym named "Guint Hall" thanks to local National Guard engineer unit.
 The troops lived in GP Medium tents for the duration of their deployment.
 The 11th Aviation Group continued its mission until Feb 2004, when it redeployed to Storck Barracks in Illesheim, Germany to reset for the next challenge.
 Both 2-6 and 6-6 were awarded the Meritorious Unit Commendation (MUC) for their actions while deployed.

 Liewer, S(2003, 30 Mar).
 On the Road to Baghdad.
 Stars and Stripes The Stars and Stripes article describes the ground convoy of Task Force 11th Aviation Group into Iraq from Kuwait.
 The article describes the unit that was 6 hours behind 11th Aviation Group.
 It was not known at the time that it was Jessica Lynch's unit.

+In late April, the Group again packed up a convoy and rolled through Baghdad north to Balad Air Base, Iraq.